What Are the Different Reconstruction Options? continued...

-Nipple/areola reconstruction is usually done at a later date after reconstruction of the breast is complete.
-This allows new breast tissue to heal and settle into place so minor adjustments in size and position can be carried out when the nipple and areola are reconstructed.
+Nipple reconstruction is usually done at a later date, after reconstruction of the breast is complete.
+This allows new breast tissue to heal and settle into place so minor adjustments in size and position can be carried out when the nipple and areola are rebuilt.

-The nipple/areola reconstruction is typically an outpatient procedure performed under local anesthesia.
-Tissue for the nipple/areola is often taken from the newly constructed breast.
-To match the color of the nipple of the other breast and to create the areola, medical tattooing may be done.
+It's typically an outpatient procedure performed under local anesthesia.
+Tissue is often taken from the newly constructed breast.
+Medical tattooing can help match the color of the nipple to the other breast and to create the areola.

-The prosthetic nipple is another option that may be temporary or permanent.
+A prosthetic nipple is another option.
 The plastic surgeon makes a copy of your natural nipple and colors the areola.
-It can be adhered to the breast using prosthetic glue and re-glued every week or so.
+It can be glued to the breast and re-glued every week or so.

 How Long Does Breast Reconstruction Surgery Take?

-Preparation for breast reconstruction surgery, including administering anesthesia, may take two hours.
-Once the plastic surgery team takes over, the reconstructive portion of the procedure may take anywhere from one to six hours.
+Preparation for breast reconstruction surgery, including giving anesthesia, may take 2 hours.
+Once it begins, the reconstruction will take anywhere from 1 to 6 hours.

-Following surgery, the patient spends approximately two to three hours in the recovery room before being transferred to a hospital room.
+Following surgery, you'll spend about 2 to 3 hours in recovery before being transferred to a hospital room.

-For the first few days after surgery, you may experience some discomfort, but you will be given pain medication as needed.
-Throughout your hospital stay, your recovery will be closely monitored.
+For the first few days after surgery, you may have some discomfort.
+You’ll be given pain medication as needed.
+Throughout your hospital stay, the staff will closely watch you.

-Soon after surgery you will be encouraged to move your arms, but not for any forceful activity such as pulling yourself up, getting out of bed, or lifting heavy objects.
+Soon after surgery you’ll be encouraged to move your arms, but not for any forceful activity such as pulling yourself up, getting out of bed, or lifting heavy objects.
 Nurses will help you in and out of bed.
-The day after surgery, you will normally be able to sit in a chair beside the bed.
-On the second day, most patients are walking without assistance.
+The day after surgery, you’ll may be able to sit in a chair beside the bed.
+On the second day, most patients are walking without help.